top of page

 Thermal Inertia Map

-Thermal Inertia is the ability of a material to conduct and store heat.
-In planetary science, its measure of the subsurface’s ability to store heat during the day and reradiate it during the night.
-Variables determining thermal inertia are bulk density, particle size, and cementation. https://www.uahirise.org/ESP_039485_1660
+Thermal inertia refers to a material's ability to conduct and store heat.
+In planetary science, it measures the subsurface's capacity to absorb heat during the day and release it at night.
+Factors influencing thermal inertia include bulk density, particle size, and the degree of cementation.
+Learn more: HiRISE: ESP_039485_1660.

 1. Open JMARS